-Deciding to move from infertility to surrogacy is not an easy decision for most intended parents.
-This is understandable given that many intended parents have usually spent years trying to conceive without success.
+Deciding to move from infertility to IVF surrogacy is not an easy decision for most intended parents.
+This is understandable, given that many intended parents have usually spent years trying to conceive without success.
 So, what options are left to them after failed IVF?
-One option might be surrogacy: another, egg/sperm donation.
+One option might be surrogacy; another is egg/sperm donation.

 Sometimes, surrogacy might be the last chance for the intended parents to have their own biological baby.
-Nevertheless, many IP’s usually feel terrified by the thought of another woman carrying their baby.
-They may also question if surrogacy is the right choice for them and their family.
+Nevertheless, many IPs usually feel terrified by the thought of another woman carrying their baby.
+They may also question whether surrogacy is the right choice for them and their families.
 In any case, the intended parents should learn as much as possible about the surrogacy process.
-Let’s explore some of the major points of the process below.

 What Is IVF?

 This is an assisted reproductive technology that involves two basic steps: